 Very quickly I was amazed by myself and the beautiful music that came out of my hands.
 And that was all for the price of a single piano lesson with a teacher – 40$.

-The course I took is called Piano For All and I could not recommend it more highly if you are after a chords approach that’ll help you learn piano fast.
+The course I took is called Piano For All and I could not recommend it more highly if you're after a chords approach that'll help you learn piano fast.

 Fast-forward to four years later, and I am happy to say that today the piano is in a constant competition with the guitars for my “favorite instrument crown”.
 I play it every day when I am home, and I have played piano on stages and open mics more than a couple of times.
 I even invested in a very high quality Kawai electric piano that makes the story even more fun!